CERT Breaking News!Sign-up for the CERT-LA Email List

 Geo Map with Activity mapped out for the past days – – – – click here for the LEGEND Outline with crosshatching: Red is active burn, orange is past 12 hours, and black is past 24 hours

 Welcome to the launch of the totally overhauled and spiffed up CERT-LA website.
 Countless hours have gone into the design and updating of the site, and we are excited to share with you the revised content and strategy behind it.
-The website now works on mobile devices, such as your mobile phone or tablet.
+The website now works better on mobile devices, such as your mobile phone or tablet.

 The LAFD CERT Training only conducts non-discriminatory classes.
 Non-discrimination includes race, religion, gender, and group affiliations.